 Hassan recently appeared on the Why It Ended With Robbie E podcast and talked about his troubling time in WWE:

-Muhammad Hassan, now a high school principal, endured a lot in his seven-month run with WWE with what appeared to be a brave face through it all.
+Now a high school principal, Muhammad Hassan endured a lot in his seven-month run with WWE with what appeared to be a brave face through it all.
 You have to give credit where credit is due!

-Xavier Woods, while talking with the actors from Super Troopers 2 on an April 14th, 2018 edition of his YouTube channel UpUpDownDown, had this to say: “Wrestlers’ Court is like if somebody does something… like he steals my move, I can take him to Wrestlers’ Court.
-So we have the jury, we have everyone watching, we have the judge and I plead my case.
-I can either choose someone to represent me or I can represent myself.
+Xavier Woods, while talking with the actors from Super Troopers 2 on an April 14th, 2018 edition of his YouTube channel UpUpDownDown, said, “Wrestlers’ Court is like if somebody does something… like he steals my move, I can take him to Wrestlers’ Court.
+So we have the jury, we have everyone watching, we have the judge, and I plead my case.
+I can either choose someone to represent me, or I can represent myself.
 We plead our cases, then the jury figures everything out, the judge makes his case, and if you don’t want to do what needs to be done afterward, like let’s say he has to now be my driver for the next two weeks, stuff like that.
-If he doesn’t do that, then the bailiff… well let’s just say anything can happen!”
+If he doesn’t do that, then the bailiff… well, let’s just say anything can happen!”

 Gone are the days of having to buy copious amounts of alcohol or having to change in the hallway for half a year as a punishment.
 Now, having to be someone’s driver for two weeks is ample punishment.
 It’s great to see that things have tamed down a bit and that the culture of things has changed for the better in the back!